ksopyla/pytorch-course/brand/course_prof_torchenstein_persona.md

 Beakers bubbling with "code" or "data."

-Subtle lightning bolts or electrical arcs.

 Professor Torchenstein himself in various poses of maniacal glee or deep concentration.

 Humorous error messages or "warning signs" for difficult topics.

-The PyTorch flame logo, perhaps integrated into lab equipment.